cleardusk/3DDFA_V2/readme.md

 python3 demo_video_smooth.py -f examples/inputs/videos/214.avi
 ```

 The implementation of tracking is simply by alignment.
 If the head pose > 90° or the motion is too fast, the alignment may fail.
-I use a threshold to trickly check the tracking state, but it is unstable.
+A threshold is used to trickly check the tracking state, but it is unstable.

 You can refer to [demo.ipynb](./demo.ipynb) for the step-by-step tutorial of running on the still image.